Grand Rapids, Minnesota: Economy

-Historically, the local economy of Grand Rapids was based on timber harvesting; and, to this day, Blandin Paper Mill—now owned by the Finnish-based UPM paper company—has downtown paper-making facilities.
-Ainsworth (formerly Potlach) produced oriented strand board and was located just outside the city limits until ceasing operations in September 2006.
+Historically, Grand Rapids's economy was based on timber harvesting; Blandin Paper Mill—now owned by the Finnish-based UPM paper company—still has paper-making facilities downtown.
+Ainsworth (formerly Potlach) produced oriented strand board and was just outside the city limits.
+It ceased operations in 2006.

-The Mesabi Range or Iron Range, frequently referred to as "The Range" by residents, region of Minnesota begins in Grand Rapids with one iron mine to the southwest and a number to the northeast of the city.
-Although technically and geographically a member of the Iron Range, Grand Rapids and its economy has been historically based on paper manufacturing and other wood products.
+The Mesabi Range or Iron Range, often called "The Range", begins in Grand Rapids with one iron mine southwest and several northeast of the city.
+Although technically and geographically part of the Iron Range, Grand Rapids's economy has historically been based on paper manufacturing and other wood products.

-Although founded in Marcell, ASVI (All Season Vehicles Inc), now Yanmar Compact Equipment North America, has been a contributor to the Grand Rapids economy since the mid-1990's manufacturing compact track loaders at its Grand Rapids facility.

-The contemporary economy also boasts a large tourist footing, with many local resorts, four golf courses, over one million acres (4,000 km^{2}) of public and industrial forestlands that provide excellent regional hunting, and more than 1,000 lakes for fishing.
-It also is the service center for 46,000 people due to a large seasonal and weekend population of summer residences on surrounding lakes, and a number of smaller bedroom communities located near Grand Rapids.
+The economy also has a large tourist footing, with many resorts, four golf courses, over a million acres (4,000 km^{2}) of public and industrial forests that provide excellent hunting, and more than 1,000 lakes for fishing.
+It also is the service center for 46,000 people due to a large seasonal and weekend population of summer residences on surrounding lakes, and a number of smaller bedroom communities nearby.